Yohnah/Docker/README.md

 There are several known issues when Vagrant is running using vmware_desktop provider.
 Please, visit <https://www.vagrantup.com/docs/providers/vmware/known-issues> for futher information.

-One of those issues is a lossing DNS connection when a private network is created.
+One of those issues is a loss DNS connection when a private network is created.
 So if you need to access the service published by a running docker container, you will have to use the same IP address as the one used by vagrant ssh.
 Be aware of port conflicts with DOCKER_HOST running port

 # Building from sources